State coronavirus deaths rise by 45, including 7 in Palm Beach County

 National data

-Five states posted triple-digit increases Wednesday.
-New York, the only state to report at least 100 deaths Tuesday, added another 102 to rise to 29,553 in first place.
+Pennsylvania and Illinois posted the most additional deaths, both 103.
+Pennsylvania passed Michigan for fourth place, one day after recording 128 additional deaths.
+Illinois, which set a record with 160 Wednesday, is in sixth place.

+Close behind in daily increase was No. 1 New York, which added 100 to rise to 29,653.
 A few weeks ago, nearly 800 deaths were reported in one day in the state.

-Illinois announced a record 160 additional deaths to rise to 5,083 in sixth after announcing 39 Tuesday.
-Other triple-digit gainers were No. 2 New Jersey with 144, No. 5 Pennsylvania with 128 and No. 7 California with 103.

 One week ago Thursday in the United States, there were 96,354 deaths, two weeks ago there were 87,293, three weeks ago 76,928, four weeks ago 63,856, five weeks ago 50,234, six weeks ago 34,905, seven weeks ago 19,802, eight weeks ago 7,576, nine weeks ago 1,614, 10 weeks ago 239, 11 weeks ago 41, 12 weeks ago 12, 13 weeks ago none.